nixworks/public/news/2012/10/1/index.md

 ##### 2011-present Libyan factional fighting
 ### [2011-present Libyan factional fighting: Chairman of the General National Congress Mohamed Yousef el-Magariaf says that al-Qaeda elements, who fought alongside the rebels in the Libyan Civil War, number "up to 200" in Libya now. ](/news/2012/10/1/2011apresent-libyan-factional-fighting-chairman-of-the-general-national-congress-mohamed-yousef-el-magariaf-says-that-al-qaeda-elements.md)
-_Context: al-Qaeda, Libyan Civil War, Mohamed Yousef el-Magariaf, 2011-present Libyan factional fighting, Libyan Parliament_
+_Context: Libyan Parliament, al-Qaeda, Mohamed Yousef el-Magariaf, 2011-present Libyan factional fighting, Libyan Civil War_

 ##### Eric Hobsbawm
 ### [Eric Hobsbawm, one of the leading historians of the 20th century, dies at the Royal Free Hospital in London at the age of 95. ](/news/2012/10/1/eric-hobsbawm-one-of-the-leading-historians-of-the-20th-century-dies-at-the-royal-free-hospital-in-london-at-the-age-of-95.md)